She Has Chosen the Best Part

 In these places, God has demonstrated His power and brought freedom.
 But when I go other places and pray for people, sometimes it feels more like a process than His power.
 Why is this?

 Or, I experience a connection and His power in worship but then lack to see it in prayer afterwards.
 In some cases, it feels like I have even lost my enthusiasm around it as people don’t even come up for prayer.
-There can be times where I stand in faith, my prayer partner visits for a while, we pray, and they walk away as we hope that God has done something for them.
+There can be times where my prayer partner and I stand in faith, we pray, and they walk away as we hope that God has done something for them.
 I feel empty and not full by the experience.

 Why is this?
 Why do we not always see God respond in power when we pray?
 John 14:12 says that “Truly, truly, I say to you, whoever believes in me will also do the works that I do.”